 Cairo to Istanbul

 Cairo - Istanbul.
 18th April 2020.
 This morning the Egyptian section of your tour comes to an end with included transfer to the airport for your flight to Istanbul.
 The flight to Istanbul isn't included in the cost of the tour.
 Turkish Airlines offers open jaw flights between London, Cairo and Istanbul, check their website for more details or we can arrange flights on your behalf!
-If you provide us with your incoming flight details to Turkey we will be there to meet you at Istanbul airport and transfer you to our hotel.
+If you provide us with your incoming flight details to Turkey we meet you at Istanbul airport and transfer you to our hotel!

 If you are arriving to Istanbul early, you may wish to consider joining our Optional Backstreets Of Istanbul Tour taking place today.
 The tour commences at 9am.
 For further details of the excursion, please see our tour Trip Notes.
 Alternatively, spend the day independently exploring Istanbul – a city that straddles both Europe and Asia!

 Istanbul Old City Tour

 Today we enjoy a guided tour of the old city, taking in the stunning Iznik tiled Blue Mosque, Hippodrome area, the 6th century Hagia Sofia, the ancient Underground Cistern, Topkapi Palace and more.
 This afternoon, we take a relaxing cruise on the Bosphorus Strait.
 Get ready to see waterside palaces framed by a modern city skyline dotted with expansive domed mosques and towering minarets of traditional Ottoman style.
 Afterwards time is given for you to explore the exotic Egyptian Spice Market, located opposite the cruise terminal.
 From here you can opt to stay and discover the old city by night or return with your guide to our hotel for a little R&R.